 The MLAT can be given to individuals or groups.
 The following describes the face-to-face administration of the test though the online version is covered further down this page.

 The standard Test Kit comprises a Manual, Test Booklet, Practice Exercises Sheet, Examinee Answer Sheet, Hand Scoring Stencil, and CD.
 The CD contains instructions and stimuli for the entire test, managing the timing of the sections.
-The test typically lasts around one hour and you'll have an invigilator there to guide the process.
+The test typically lasts 70 mins and you'll have an invigilator there to guide the process.
 Following the completion of the test, scores are manually calculated using the Hand Scoring Stencil.

 Why was the MLAT Online developed?